Updated: March 8, 2017

 Charles Stanley, the founder of In Touch Ministries, also shared his thoughts.
 In “Why the Resurrection Still Matters,” he wrote on the importance of Christ’s resurrection:

 “Without the resurrection, Easter would be a big lie, our faith would be worthless, and Jesus Christ’s death would have accomplished nothing.”

 What a sobering thought.
 This week, I dipped into my e-library to read his words (and all the devotions) again.
 They’re a good reminder of why we celebrate Easter, and I hope you’ll read them, too.

 To get YOUR copy of Sacrifice and Salvation, visit the Free Easter Download page on the In Touch website.
 There, you can save or print the devotional in EPUB or PDF format.

 Over to You

 Now it’s YOUR turn to chime in.
-How do you prepare for Easter?
-What is God laying on your heart for this time of reflection?
+How do you reflect on Easter?
+What is God laying on your heart at this time of reflection?

 And if you liked this article, please give it a share.